Galway Motorcycle School

 Courses

-Basic 1 Basic 2 Pre-Test Intermediate Advanced
+IBT Foundation 1 Foundation 2 Pre-Test Intermediate Advanced

 The following is a summary of the training courses available at Galway Motorcycle School

-Basic 1
+Foundation 1

-Basic 2
+Foundation 2

-Following on from Basic 1, Basic 2 then progresses the trainee from the "controlled environment" onto public roads.
+Following on from Foundation 1, Foundation 2 then progresses the trainee from the "controlled environment" onto public roads.
 This is a gradual process, whereby the trainee is first introduced to light traffic in a residential area.
 Gradually, as confidence and ability increase, the trainee progresses into heavier urban traffic.
 At all times the trainee is accompanied by and fully visible to the instructor, and is receiving verbal instruction via a motorcycle intercom system.
 This usually takes 2-3 hours.
-At the end of the Basic 2 session, a trainee should be able to ride relatively safely and confidently in a 50 kph environment.
+At the end of the Foundation 2 session, a trainee should be able to ride relatively safely and confidently in a 50 kph environment.

 At this stage, if a trainee has their own, road legal, motorcycle, they are encouraged to get as much practice as possible on their own.